Extractivism: Actors

-Transnational corporations (TNCs) are a primary actor in neo-extractivism.
-Originally, as TNCs began to explore raw material extraction in developing countries they were applauded for taking a risk to extract high-demand resources.
+Transnational corporations (TNCs) are primary actors in neo-extractivism.
+Originally, as TNCs began exploring raw material extraction in developing countries, they were applauded for taking the risk of extracting high-demand resources.
 TNCs were able to navigate their way into a position where they maintained large amounts of control over various extraction-based industries.
-This success is credited to the oftentimes weak governance structure of the resource dependent economies where extraction is taking place.
+This success is attributed to the often weak governance structures of resource-dependent economies where extraction is taking place.
 Through complex arrangements and agreements, resources have slowly become denationalized.
 As a result of this, the government has taken a "hands-off" approach, awarding most of the control over resource enclaves and the social responsibility that accompanies them to TNCs.
 However, the government still plays an important role in leading development by determining which TNCs they allow to extract their resources and how thorough they are when it comes to enforcing certain standards of social responsibility.